-Symbiotics Group S.A. recognizes the importance of limiting global warming in line with the Paris agreement.
+Symbiotics Group S.A. recognizes the importance of limiting global warming in accordance with the Paris Agreement and has taken concrete actions to align its operations and strategy with international climate objectives.

 In 2023, Symbiotics Group S.A. introduced a new Environmental Policy and Green Purchase Policy applicable to all of the Group's entities.
 The objective of the Environmental Policy is to describe the environmental framework and to inform all employees about Symbiotics' objectives to protect the environment and efforts to continually improve our environmental performance.
 The Green Purchase Policy aims to increase the purchase of environmentally sensitive products used by Symbiotics.